 - Always new merchandise (if you don’t see something you like, you can come back a week later and find completely new items – you don’t have to wait for a new “season” of styles)

-- Charity (there are both charities which provide used wedding dresses to disadvantaged groups for free/greatly reduced cost, and charities which sell used dresses and give the proceeds to charity)
+- Charity (there are both charities that provide used wedding dresses to disadvantaged groups for free/greatly reduced cost, and charities that sell used dresses and give the proceeds to charity)

-- Limited availability (fewer sizes, fewer dresses available at discount, etc.)
+- Limited availability (fewer sizes, fewer dresses available at a discount, etc.)

 - More Work (Finding a dress is more of a treasure hunt– more difficult to find a dress you like in your size)

 - Potential Risk (The uncertainty of buying online.
 You have to be careful of scams.
 Your dress may not fit well.
 You may not like it in person.
 Want to know how to avoid scams?
 Check out these tips (under the heading “Can I Trust the Seller?”)